chrislopresto/ember-freestyle/README.md

 1. Add `this.route('freestyle');` to your `router.js` file
 1. Navigate to `/freestyle`.
 You should now see something like:

     ![](doc/freestyle-generated.png)

+All of the generated output is optional.
+If you don't want a `freestyle` route, for example, feel free to get rid of it in and add a `freestyle-guide` somewhere else in your app.

+You can use the `freestyle-guide` component anywhere you'd like in your app.
+You can organize your components into multiple Freestyle guides if you want to.
+You can even use the constituent components like `freestyle-usage` on their own.

+## Problems?
+No problem.

+Hopefully the installation instructions got you off to a smooth, seamless start.
+If you have any problems, feel free to chat with us in the `e-freestyle` channel in the [Ember Community Slack](https://embercommunity.slack.com) or [open an issue](https://github.com/chrislopresto/ember-freestyle/issues/new).
+As always, PRs are welcome!

 ## Introduction